kartonfarkas/api_docs/source/suite/customers/administrator_list.rst

 Listing Administrators
 ======================

-Returns the administrator users of the customer.
+Returns a list of administrators for the customer's account.

 .. include:: _warning.rst